RTEMS/rtems-docs/c_user/key_concepts.rst

 into two classes: dynamic memory allocation and address translation.
-Dynamic memory allocation is required by applications whose memory requirements vary through the application’s course of execution.
+Dynamic memory allocation is required by applications whose memory requirements vary through the application's course of execution.
 Address translation is needed by applications which share memory with another CPU or an intelligent Input/Output processor.
 The following RTEMS managers provide facilities to manage memory: